Learn more about how the Cal Poly Humboldt Library can help

 Starting with at least one initial research paper a bibliography of both older and newer research related to your topic can be created.
 The initial research paper(s) may come from several possible sources:

-• Subject searching of literature databases and library catalogs.
+• Subject searching of A-Z Databases and library catalog.

 • Your personal knowledge of the literature on a specific topic.